bitswamp/bitswamp.github.io/_posts/2019-05-20-ibm-terminal-ssk-chop-with-hasu-converter.md

 cutting the backplate and barrel plate:
 - remove the rivets from the backplate and separate the pieces
 - take a photo of the hammer positions
-- remove the hammers and
+- remove the hammers and put them in a jar
 - glue ribs of the barrel plate if they're cracking
 - cut the steel backplate with a dremel
 - cut the plastic barrel plate with a saw